Five Little Pigs

-Five Little Pigs is a work of detective fiction by British writer Agatha Christie, first published in the US by Dodd, Mead and Company in May 1942 under the title Murder in Retrospect and in the UK by the Collins Crime Club in January 1943 (although some sources state that publication was in November 1942).
-The UK first edition carries a copyright date of 1942 and retailed at eight shillings while the US edition was priced at $2.00.
+Five Little Pigs is a mystery novel by British writer Agatha Christie, first published in the US by Dodd, Mead and Company in May 1942 under the title Murder in Retrospect and in the UK by the Collins Crime Club in January 1943 (although some sources state that publication was in November 1942).
+The UK first edition carries a copyright date of 1942 and retailed at eight shillings (Note: Equivalent to £ in 2025.) while the US edition was priced at $2.00.
+(Note: Equivalent to $ in 2025.)

 In the book, detective Hercule Poirot investigates five people about a murder committed sixteen years earlier.
 Caroline Crale died in prison after being convicted of murdering her husband, Amyas Crale, by poisoning him.
 In her final letter from prison, she claims to be innocent of the murder.
 Her daughter Carla Lemarchant asks Poirot to investigate this cold case, based on the memories of the people closest to the couple.

 Plot summary

 Sixteen years after Caroline Crale was convicted of fatally poisoning her husband Amyas, her twenty-one-year-old daughter Carla Lemarchant is given a letter; in it, the late Caroline claims to be innocent of the murder.
 Carla asks Hercule Poirot to reinvestigate the case; he does, and establishes that, on the day of the murder at the Crales' home, there were five other people present.
 Poirot dubs these "the five little pigs" – stockbroker Philip Blake, amateur chemist Meredith Blake (Philip's brother), Caroline's young half-sister Angela Warren, Angela's governess Cecilia Williams, and Amyas's painting model Elsa Greer.
 The police investigation found that Amyas had died of coniine poisoning, and Caroline confessed to stealing coniine from Meredith's lab, as she had been contemplating suicide.
 She had later brought a cold bottle of beer to Amyas, and both the police and the jury assumed she had poisoned the beer because Amyas was openly having an affair with Elsa.

 Poirot interviews the five other suspects, noting that none has an obvious motive, and that Caroline's half-sister Angela is the only one who believes Caroline was innocent.
 He assembles the five, along with Carla and her fiancé, at Meredith Blake's house, and reveals the truth.
 Caroline was innocent, but chose not to defend herself because she believed Angela had committed the murder.
 Although Angela had handled the beer bottle, she had added nothing to it before her sister took it to Amyas.
 Caroline later assumed that her sister had added something to the beer as a prank, accidentally causing Amyas's death.
 When they were children, Caroline had thrown a paperweight at Angela, blinding her in one eye and scarring her face; Caroline had suffered from guilt ever since, and believed that sacrificing herself for Angela was a way to atone for her sin.